Crawling technicolor: Crawling TC: Hidden electroweak-scale symmetry

 The flaw in this argument becomes evident when the relation

 is considered.
 In walking TC, the so-called ``dilaton'' decouples from the theory as the WW-mode fixed point is approached,

 because there can be no scales at $\alphaWW$.
-Therefore, \emph{no conclusion} can be drawn about $M_\sigma$ from eq.~(\ref{alphaWW}).
+Therefore, \emph{no conclusion} can be drawn about $M_\sigma$ from Eq.~(\ref{alphaWW}).
 The only general theorem governing particle decoupling is that of Appelquist and Carazzone \cite{AC75} for \emph{heavy} particles.

-In crawling TC (left diagram in figure \ref{fig:beta}), the IR fixed point is in NG-mode, not WW-mode.
-As noted above eq.~(\ref{result}), the (pseudo-)dilaton does \emph{not} decouple as the fixed point is approached,
+In crawling TC (left diagram in Fig.~\ref{fig:beta}), the IR fixed point is in the NG-mode, not the WW-mode.
+As noted above Eq.~(\ref{result}), the (pseudo)dilaton does \emph{not} decouple as the fixed point is approached,

 so from

 we can safely conclude that $M_\sigma^2$ is $O(\alpha - \alphaIR)$ and hence small.